Top of page

 AnchorWhat is lymphoma?

-Watch our animation explaining what lymphoma is, how it develops and treatments available
+Watch our animation explaining what lymphoma is, how it develops and treatments available.
+This animation is also available in Polish, Punjabi and Romanian.

-Lymphoma develops when white blood cells called lymphocytes grow out of control.
+Lymphoma is a type of blood cancer.
+It develops when a type of white blood cell, called lymphocytes, grow out of control.
 Lymphocytes are part of your immune system, which helps to fight infection.
-Lymphocytes travel around your body in the lymphatic system carrying a fluid called lymph.
+Lymphocytes travel around your body in the lymphatic system which contains a fluid called lymph.
 The lymph fluid passes through glands (lymph nodes), which are spread throughout your body.
 For this reason, lymphoma might also be referred to as a cancer of the immune system.

 Lymphatic system with labels for the neck, armpit, lymph vessels, groin, spleen, diaphragm and thymus

-The symptoms of lymphoma depend on where the lymphoma starts, what parts of your body it affects, and what type of lymphoma it is.
-There are over 60 different types, broadly grouped into Hodgkin lymphomas and non-Hodgkin lymphomas.
+There are over 60 different types of lymphoma, broadly grouped into Hodgkin lymphomas and non-Hodgkin lymphomas.
 Non-Hodgkin lymphomas are further grouped depending on whether they are slow-growing (described as ‘low-grade’ or ‘indolent’) or fast-growing (‘high-grade’ or ‘aggressive’).
 Different types of lymphoma behave differently and need different treatment.

 Diagram showing lymphoma can be categorised into Hodgkin lymphoma and non-Hodgkin lymphoma.
 Non-Hodgkin lymphoma is then further split into low-grade non-Hodgkin lymphoma and high-grade non-Hodgkin lymphoma

-Figure: The main types of lymphoma
+The main types of lymphoma

 AnchorOther types of blood cancer